thomas11809/Non-Wet-Defect-Inspection/README.md

-# Paper Title
+# 3D CT Slice Image-Based Algorithm for Non-Wet Defect Inspection in Solder Joints

 ## Overview
-This repository contains the code and data related to the paper [3D CT Slice Image-Based Algorithm for Non-Wet Defect Inspection in Solder Joints](https://example.com).
+This repository contains the code and data related to the paper [3D CT Slice Image-Based Algorithm for Non-Wet Defect Inspection in Solder Joints].
 The paper explores a new method for inspecting non-wet defects in semiconductor solder joints.

 ## Datasets
 This repository includes the following datasets: